Skip to main content

 Leave Entitlements

-• Paternity Leave: 2 weeks (must be used before the child turns 1 year old).
+• Paternity Leave: The employee is entitled to a minimum of 2 weeks until the child is 1 year old.

 7. Payroll & Taxes